Things To Do

 Strengths and Weaknesses

-• Public transportation may be less frequent than in larger urban areas.
+• Public transport can be less frequent in some areas.

 Places to Visit in Kyŏngju